How to use Zendesk AI suggestions to personalize refunds and exchange replies: A step-by-step guide

 Zendesk AI suggestions are just the start

 Using the AI tools already inside Zendesk is a great place to start.
-By setting clear communication guidelines and giving your agents access to Copilot, you can add a much-needed human touch to your refund and exchange replies.
+By setting clear communication guidelines and giving your agents access to Copilot, you can add a much-needed human touch to your refund and exchange replies using a mature, reliable platform.

-For teams who are ready to move from simply writing replies to automating entire processes, eesel AI is the natural next step.
-It enhances the tools you already know and love, helping you build a smarter support system without the headache of switching helpdesks.
+For teams who are ready to move from simply writing replies to automating entire processes, adding a tool like eesel AI is a natural next step.
+It enhances the Zendesk tools you already know and love, helping you build a smarter support system.

 Ready to automate more than just replies?